lrleon/uconv/README.md

 `Quantity<Unit_Class_Name>` is designed for dealing units and its conversions in compiling time, without need of lookups in run time.
-In addition, the template fashion directly indicates the unit that is been used.
+In addition, the template parameter directly indicates the unit that is being used.

 As example, let us consider the following function: